cyberscribe/d20datascience/README.md

 ## Acknowledgments

-Thanks to Robert Staton and Matteo Ferla for reviewing and commenting on this research.
+Thanks to Robert Staton, Matteo Ferla, and Moritz Speicher for reviewing and commenting on this research.
 Special thanks to instructors in the [UC Berkeley edX Data8x course](https://data.berkeley.edu/education/data-8x), upon which the methodologies used in this research are based.

 ## Legal Disclaimer

 This research is provided for educational purposes and is based on the game mechanics of the [SRD 5.1](http://dnd.wizards.com/articles/features/systems-reference-document-srd) licensed under [OGL v.01a](https://dnd.wizards.com/articles/features/systems-reference-document-srd) as well as researcher interpretations of guidelines set out in the Player's Handbook (Wizards of the Coast, August 2014) and Dungeon Master's Guide (Wizards of the Coast, December 2014).

 No license, contract, or agreement is hereby expressed or implied by the researcher in respect to the owner of the world's greatest role-playing game or its respective copyrights or trademarks.

+This research is also not sponsored or endorsed by anyone mentioned in the acknowledgments, including UC Berkeley, edX, or the instructors of data8x.